jessicacousins/fullstack-holy-grail/README.md

 ## Description

 The HolyGrail full stack project is a web layout built using modern web technologies.
+It leverages Docker Desktop for containerization, enabling streamlined deployment and management of the application's components.
+The project includes React, Express.js, Redis, and ioredis, to create the engaging and dynamic layout.
 Named after the "Holy Grail" layout pattern, it presents a visually appealing and responsive design that consists of five distinct sections: header, left sidebar, main content area, right sidebar, and footer.

 ## Dependencies

-(note: both React and Express are currently port 3000)

-- Backend:
+### Backend:

-1. `npm install express` then `node index.js` to spin port 3000 up for the server.
+1. Install the Express server: `npm install express`
+2. Then run the container for Docker: `docker run -p 6379:6379 --name some-redis -d redis`
-2. Install redis: `npm install redis`
+3. Install redis: `npm install redis`
-3. Install ioredis which has more features: `npm install ioredis`
+4. Install ioredis: `npm install ioredis`
-4. Install cors: `npm install cors`
+5. Install cors: `npm install cors`
-5. Then use `node key_get_set.js`
+6. Then use `node key_get_set.js` and `crtl c` to close.
+7. Then use `node index.js` which will start the Express.js server on port 3000 within a Docker container.

-- Frontend:
+### Frontend:

 1. `npm install superagent`

+## Usage

+After installing the required dependencies, you can access and interact with the HolyGrail layout through your web browser.
+The project's frontend and backend run on port 3000, providing a seamless user experience.

 ## Roadmap of Future Improvement

-Improve the Holy Grail layout, add more content, and connect with Docker.
+Improve the Holy Grail layout with more appealing content and styles.

 ## License Info